ryardley/ts-bus/README.md

 import { taskLabelUpdated, taskCreated } from "./event";
 import { bus } from "./bus";

-// You can subscribe using the event factory function should you wish const unsubscribe = bus.subscribe(taskLabelUpdated, event => {
+// You can subscribe using the event factory function const unsubscribe = bus.subscribe(taskLabelUpdated, event => {
-  const { id, label } = event.payload; // Event typing should be available
+  // Event type should be available const { id, label } = event.payload;
   doSomethingWithLabelAndId({ id, label });
 });